integrations/terraform-provider-github/website/docs/r/actions_environment_secret.html.markdown

 For the purposes of security, the contents of the `plaintext_value` field have been marked as `sensitive` to Terraform, but it is important to note that **this does not hide it from state files**.
 You should treat state as sensitive always.
-It is also advised that you do not store plaintext values in your code but rather populate the `plaintext_value` using fields from a resource, data source or variable as, while encrypted in state, these will be easily accessible in your code.
+It is also advised that you do not store plaintext values in your code but rather populate the `encrypted_value` using fields from a resource, data source or variable as, while encrypted in state, these will be easily accessible in your code.
 See below for an example of this abstraction.